tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/08_Consent/05_04_Customer_View_Consent_History.md

 ### View and Search the Consent History

-Any change that the customer performed in the consent preferences (example: opt-in or opt-out) is registered in the system for audit purposes.
+Any change that the Customer performed in the consent preferences (example: opt-in or opt-out) is registered in the system for audit purposes.
 The change can be viewed and filtered in the **Consents History** tab.

 **View Consent History**